 or for managing, directing or supervising a person who carries out a function referred to in paragraph (a) or (b).

-7. No separate ward accounts to be kept
+7. Separate ward accounts not to be kept etc.

 A local government is to have regard to the needs of the inhabitants of the district as a whole and is not to —